 Fall, Spring and Summer semesters

-The Northcoast Environmental Center (NEC) offers a Journalism Internship for each Fall, Spring and Summer semester.
-The NEC publishes EcoNews, an environmental newspaper, on a bi-monthly basis, and also publishes content on the NEC website for online distribution.
-EcoNews has been published for 42 years and is one of the country’s oldest bioregional environmental publications.
+The Northcoast Environmental Center (NEC) is offering an EcoNews Internship for Spring, Summer, and Fall semesters.
+The NEC publishes EcoNews, a bimonthly, bioregional environmental newspaper, and also publishes content on the NEC website for online distribution.
+EcoNews has been published for over 45 years and is one of the country’s oldest bioregional environmental publications.

-- Submit 3-4 approved and completed articles, under the direction of the EcoNews editor, for publication in EcoNews and the NEC website.
+- Conduct research and submit 3-4 approved and completed articles, under the direction of the EcoNews editor, for publication in EcoNews and/or the NEC website during internship.

 Submission via email (pdf, doc) is preferred: [email protected]